(Click the title to expand each section.)

 What is a license?

-It is a legal instrument that allows a licensee certain right to use intellectual property under agreed upon terms and for how long.
+It is a legal instrument that allows a licensee certain rights to use the intellectual property under agreed upon terms and for how long.

 What rights are typically assigned to a licensee?